Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?: Data

-The advantage of such data for our analysis are three-fold: (i) a naturally paired setup, (ii) with minimal modifications between funny and serious sentences, and (iii) extra-annotations allowing us to investigate fine-grained performances of the systems.
+The advantage of such data for our analysis are threefold: (1) a naturally paired setup (2) with minimal modifications between funny and serious sentences and (3) additional annotations allowing us to investigate the performance of machine learning systems in fine-grained ways.